Asia Argento: Sexual assault allegation against Argento

 Argento initially denied the allegations, falsely claiming that she never had a sexual encounter with Bennett and that when he made a request for money to her, her partner Anthony Bourdain paid him to avoid negative publicity.

 On 22 August, she released a statement reading: "I strongly deny and oppose the contents of the New York Times article dated 20 August 2018, as circulated also in national and international news.
 I am deeply shocked and hurt by having read news that is absolutely false.
 I have never had any sexual relationship with Bennett."
 A spokeswoman for the Times responded, "We are confident in the accuracy of our reporting, which was based on verified documents and multiple sources".
 Fellow #MeToo advocate Rose McGowan initially expressed support for Argento and implored others to show restraint, stating, "None of us know the truth of the situation and I'm sure more will be revealed.
 Be gentle."
-McGowan faced criticism on social media for her comments, which contradicted the #MeToo movement's message of believing survivors.
+McGowan faced criticism on social media for her comments, which was criticized as contradicting the #MeToo movement's message of believing survivors.

 Following Argento's denials, a photograph of her topless in bed with Bennett was published, as well as her alleged admission of sex with him in text messages to model Rain Dove.
 In the screenshots, Argento reputedly stated: "I had sex with him it felt weird.
 I didn't know he was a minor until the shakedown letter."

 In a letter published online in September 2018, Argento's attorney admitted there was a sexual encounter, but claimed the underage Bennett "sexually attacked" Argento.
 Amid the allegations, Argento was dropped as a judge on X-Factor Italy.